-Internet of Things Research and Teaching: Vision and Mission

-Annual Report (2022)

-Charith Perera (MBA, PhD)

-Introducing the Internet of Things Garage

-We 🛡 building connected things that work...also secure, safer, and sustainable

-Most of our research is build-driven and somewhat experimental, and mostly applied.
+Internet of Things Research and Teaching: Vision and Mission Annual Report (2023) Charith Perera (MBA, PhD) Introducing the Internet of Things Garage We volume will building connected things that work...also secure, safer, and sustainable Most of our research is build-driven and somewhat experimental, and mostly applied.
 This means that we build things, systems, and techniques and evaluate them in real-world settings.
 We aim to demonstrate how they work but focus less on giving theoretical guarantees.
 Our work aims to produce artefacts (software systems, things) that are useful in the real world.
 Therefore, we felt that the name 'IoT Garage' is more appropriate and describes our work well than the more traditional name 'IoT Laboratory'.
 We are not alone, see.
 History: Established in December 2018 (within School of Computer Science and Informatics, Cardiff University).
-Previous Annual Reports: 2019, 2020, 2021

-Principal Investigator: Charith Perera

-As of 2022, the research group comprised 20 PhD students, 2 MPhil students (and 2 affiliated PhD students), and 3 research assistants.
+Previous Annual Reports: 2019, 2020, 2021, 2022 Principal Investigator: Charith Perera As of 2023, the research group comprised 21 PhD students, 2 MPhil students (and 1 affiliated PhD students) PhD Students: